-The Advanced Registered Suppliers List has a higher level of acceptance requirements given suppliers on this list can be engaged in high risk procurements above $150,000 (excluding GST).
+The advanced registered suppliers list has a higher level of acceptance requirements given suppliers on this list can be engaged in high-risk procurements and procurements above $150,000 (excluding GST).

-Under NSW Procurement Board Direction 2020-02, agencies must use the Procure IT framework when procuring ICT goods and services.
-The Procure IT framework is composed of Core& Contracts for low-risk procurement up to $1,000,0000 (excluding GST) and Procure IT v3.2 for high-risk procurement above $1,000,000 (excluding GST).
+Under Procurement Board Direction 2020-02, agencies must use the Procure IT framework when procuring ICT goods and services.

-Advanced Registered Supplier List who can be engaged for procurements valued over $150,000 (excluding GST) must use either Procure IT v3.2 or Core& Contracts depending on the level of risk and value of the contract.
+Advanced registered suppliers who can be engaged for high-risk procurements (regardless of value) and procurements valued over $150,000 (excluding GST) must use either Procure IT v3.2 or Core& contracts depending on the level of risk and value of the contract.

 What is the contractual framework for the ICT Services Scheme?
 Is a head agreement required under Procure IT v3.2?

 By lodging an application, suppliers agree to the ICT Services Scheme Rules DOCX, 82.42 KB.

 The rules prescribe the terms and conditions for each individual contract.

 All registered and advanced registered suppliers must use the Procure IT Framework when entering into contracts by using either the Core& contracts or Procure IT v3.2.

 There is no head agreement for non-panel arrangements under Procure IT v3.2 of the ICT Services Scheme.

 Can I change my nominated categories for the ICT Services Scheme?